nearform/commentami/packages/commentami-backend-core/README.md

 ## Model

-In `@nearform/commentami-backend-core` a comment is an obejct with the following property
+In `@nearform/commentami-backend-core` a comment is an obejct with the following properties

 ```
 Comment {
-  id,
+  id, // int
-  resource,
+  resource, // long string
-  reference,
+  reference, // string
-  content,
+  content, // text
-  author,
+  author, // optional, string
-  createdAt
+  createdAt // date
 }
 ```